CamStreamer/CamStreamerLib/doc/CamOverlayAPI.md

 ### getBasePath()

-Returns the base path of camoverlay API
+Returns the base path of CamOverlay API

 -   **Returns:** `string`